Mattnosekai/Fighting_Game_Demo_3_NEW/Lessons_Learned.md

 # Notes/Thoughts/Lessons learned during development

 **For standing & crouching sprites**, (or any ground based sprites), **use a standard Y-Axis**.
-These sprites should have the same Y axis length , the highest sprite's Y axis can be used.
+These sprites should have the same Y axis length , the highest sprite's Y axis length can be used.
 Not doing this causes sprites to be "jumpy".

 **For Left Facing Sprites**, to take Right Facing Sprites and use them to face left, flip the image on the X-Axis.
 **To get the proper X coordinate for a flipped horizontal sprite:**